sedub01/CafeBarApplication/README.md

 # CafeBarApplication

+The CafeBarApplication is a user-friendly web-site designed to order coffee and create it in the nearest coffee machine.
+Every automaton has a short code number and it can be found on the map (this feature is in development).

+This app also contains admin panel for controlling users and orders lists.

 The project was created in the likeness of the content of the book "Spring in Action, Sixth Edition" by Craig Walls.
-I remade some features to study material myself.
-Also I want to make ultimate project which contains all needed modern technologies for self development.
+I remade many features to study material myself.
+Also I want to make an ultimate project which contains all needed modern technologies for self development.

 Below are links to *.md files to save space:
 -